 From a personal perspective, Mary defines regenerative agriculture as the foundation of caring for the soil that supports life.
 It’s about caring for the country in all that we do.

-Truly, Dr. Mary Cole, is a woman with great determination and perseverance, her uttermost love and understanding of everything above and beyond the ground gain my respect.
-She simply tells us that if we learn to care and take into action what is supposed to be done in our soils then we are all on the same page of making this world a better place to live in.
+Truly, Dr. Mary Cole, is a woman with great determination and perseverance, her uttermost love and understanding of everything above and beyond the ground gain others’ respect.
+She simply tells us that if we learn to care and take into action what is supposed to be done with our soils then we are all on the same page of making this world a better place to live in.